elastic/beats/x-pack/filebeat/input/awss3/_meta/terraform/README.md

     `terraform apply`

-2. (Optional) View the output configuration.
+2. View the output configuration and assure the region match in the aws profile used to run the test or to set the environment variable `AWS_REGION` to the value in the output.

    ```yaml
    "aws_region": "us-east-1"